superduper-io/superduper/docs/content/tutorials/vector_search.md

 First let's get some data.
 These data are the markdown files of the very same documentation you are reading!
-You can download other sample data-sets for testing `superduper` by following [these lines of code](../reusable_snippets/get_useful_sample_data).
+You can download other sample data-sets for testing `Superduper` by following [these lines of code](../reusable_snippets/get_useful_sample_data).

 ```python